letconex/RoWordNet/README.md

-# transformersmt
+# Flask APP for the Romanian Wordnet
-Flask APP for the Romanian Wordnet hosted on Heroku
+Flask APP for the Romanian Wordnet